- 1. Getting Started

 The Mautic campaign builder gives you a blank canvas upon which to build your campaign workflow.
 The overall interface is clean and simple with easy to use events.
 These actions, decisions, or conditions can be added through clicking the "anchors" of events.

 The first thing to be selected is where the campaign will pull in contacts from or contact sources.
 There are currently two options for contact sources: segments and forms.
 One or both can be added to the campaign.

-After selecting one or more sources, the next step will be to add one or more action (most likely), decision and/or condition:
+After selecting one or more sources, the next step will be to add one or more actions (most likely), decisions and/or conditions:

 Campaign actions are those items which are initiated by you.
 These are items which you will control and which affect your contacts involved in the campaign.
 Examples of these actions are adjusting a contact's point totals, moving a contact to a different campaign, modifying the segments a particular contact is a part of, and lastly but perhaps most importantly sending of an email.

 When you create a campaign you will select one of these actions to begin the workflow.
 In most cases this initial step will be an email sent to your segments.